predix-ui/predix-ui/_pages/develop/stacking-context.md

 </px-modal-trigger>

 In some cases, these elements are siblings and just need different z-indexes.
-If you are using the Predix Design System, we use the following z-index scheme:
+The Predix Design System uses the following z-index scheme:

 <catalog-picture img-src="../../img/guidelines/design/elevation-layering/shadow_scale" img-alt="shadow scale"></catalog-picture>

 In other cases, where an element is a descendent of something that created a new stacking context, that element is trapped in the stacking context and has to be dealt with in a different way.

 If you find yourself in a stacking context trap, the best solution is to place elements outside the stacking context.
 In other words, avoid the trap altogether.
-Otherwise, all attempts to solve the issue is a hack of one sort or another and it is far better to avoid the situation if you can than to add a hack.
+Otherwise, all attempts to solve the issue are a hack of one sort or another, and it is far better to avoid the situation altogether.

-Consider if you really need to create a stacking context in the first place?
-If so, can you move child elements demonstrating the stacking context issue to a different part of your DOM outside of the stacking context?
+Consider if you really need to create a stacking context in the first place.
+If so, can you move child elements demonstrating the stacking context issue to a different part of your DOM, outside of the stacking context?
 Why not?

-If you are truly stuck with your stacking context trap, then the `px-overlay` repo is here to help and the rest of this guide will explain how to use it in different scenarios.
+If you are truly stuck with your stacking context trap, then the `px-overlay` repo is here to help.
+The rest of this guide will explain how to use it in different scenarios.

 # Hoisting Predix Design System Components

-If you are using the following Predix Design System components:
-* `px-dropdown`
-* `px-rangepicker`
-* `px-datetime-picker`

-These use px-overlay components internally.
+The `px-dropdown`, `px-rangepicker`, and `px-datetime-picker` components already use px-overlay internally.
 To activate it, add the `hoist` property to the component.
-You should also read below to understand how to set up a `px-overlay-container`.

 # px-overlay

-What the `px-overlay` components do is take your elements trapped in your stacking context and hoist them up the DOM, outside of your stacking context so that they may be displayed visually over your stacking context elements.
-Here is that same modal/dropdown demo but hoisting the dropdown:
+The `px-overlay` components take elements trapped in a stacking context and hoist them up the DOM, outside of the stacking context.
+This allows them to be displayed visually over other stacking context elements.
+Here is that same modal/dropdown demo, but with hoisting enabled on the dropdown (you'll notice that the dropdown content is no longer cut off by the modal):

 <px-modal header-text="This is a modal" accept-text="Close" reject-text="Close" open-trigger="[[trigger2]]">
   <div style="margin-left:25px; margin-right:25px;" slot="body">